-Snowfall is a common occurrence in the winter months, although it is rarely heavy enough to pose a significant risk.
+- Snowfall is a common occurrence in the winter months, although it is rarely heavy enough to pose a significant risk. - Rain on snow events increasing every year and is a concern.
+Infrastructure not being designed for these melting events mid-winter.